unoplatform/uno/doc/articles/uno-development/uno-internals-overview.md

 ### Parsing Xaml to C# code

 This is the most substantial compile-time task that Uno carries out.
-Whenever an app or class library is built, all contained Xaml files are parsed and converted to C# files, which are then compiled in the usual way.
-(Note that this differs from UWP, which parses Xaml to Xaml Binary Format (.xbf) files which are processed by the UWP runtime.)
+Whenever an app or class library is built, all contained XAML files are parsed and converted to C# files, which are then compiled in the usual way.
+(Note that this differs from UWP, which parses XAML to XAML Binary Format (.xbf) files which are processed by the UWP runtime.)

-Uno uses existing libraries to parse a given Xaml file into a Xaml object tree, then Uno-specific code is responsible for interpreting the Xaml object tree as a tree of visual elements and their properties.
+Uno uses existing libraries to parse a given XAML file into a Xaml object tree, then Uno-specific code is responsible for interpreting the XAML object tree as a tree of visual elements and their properties.
 Most of this takes place within the [`XamlFileGenerator`](https://github.com/unoplatform/uno/blob/master/src/SourceGenerators/Uno.UI.SourceGenerators/XamlGenerator/XamlFileGenerator.cs) class.

 ### DependencyObject implementation generator